DETROIT (AP) — The speedometer on the Toyota Yaris says the tiny car can go 140 miles per hour.

 By the 2000s, however, the speedometer speeds crept higher.
 Even compact cars showed 130 or 140 mph.
 The 2014 Chevrolet Corvette speedometer and some Jaguar models now peak at 200.

 Claybrook concedes there's no data to show the 85 mph limit saved lives, but she believes it did.
-She calls the ever-higher speedometer numbers immoral.
+She called the ever-higher speedometer numbers immoral.

 At present, the government has no plans to reinstate speedometer limits or regulate top speeds, saying there's no evidence to show it would prevent crashes.
 "Ultimately, drivers are subject to speed limits mandated by the states regardless of the top speed listed on a vehicle speedometer," NHTSA spokeswoman Lynda Tran said.